Clive Cussler has authored and co-authored 80+ international bestsellers.

 After dozens of e-mails and phone calls with Clive’s public relations agency, I was accepted as the new NUMA webmaster.
 I loved the idea of promoting shipwreck conservation.
 And I loved doing website work for my favorite author.
 I served as the NUMA webmaster until 2017.

 After I redesigned the NUMA website, I joined Cussler on his next book tour.
-Putnam arranged for an exclusive Amtrak-based signing as Cussler traveled from Los Angeles to San Francisco.
+Putnam arranged for an exclusive Amtrak-based signing as Cussler traveled from Houston to San Francisco.

 I boarded the train with two huge suitcases—both heavy with books.
 Other collectors brought similar quantities.
 Cussler generously agreed to sign everything for every collector.
 Ironically, I then realized that Clive would have signed all my books even if I hadn’t worked on the NUMA website.